x49eightyk3/ECE884_DeepLearning/README.md

 The evaluation script evaluates the following noise samples: airport, babble, car, exhibition, restaurant, street, train, and train station.

+The sentences utilized for evaluation are the following:
+1. HE KNEW THE SKILL OF THE GREAT YOUNG ACTRESS
+2. WE FIND JOY IN THE SIMPLEST THINGS
+3. THE DRIP OF THE RAIN MADE A PLEASANT SOUND
+4. THE FRIENDLY GANG LEFT THE DRUG STORE
+5. CLAMS ARE SMALL ROUND SOFT AND TASTY
+6. BRING YOUR BEST COMPASS TO THE THIRD CLASS

 In the figures below are the results from utilizing the denoised neural network vs the noisy file.